AnyFetch/developers.anyfetch.com/guides/using/hydrater.md

 Any parameter differing from `file_path`, `callback` and `long_poll` will be part of the result document.
 This behavior allows to "chain" hydraters, which is very useful for some file types.

 #### Hydrater status
 Hydrater queue can get quite long sometimes.
-You may want to check the status of any hydrater using `/status` endpoint:
+You may want to check the status of an hydrater using `/status` endpoint:

 ```sh
 $ curl http://ocr.hydrater.anyfetch.com/status